-- 12. (1) The council may, with regard to fees and charges, which are payable to the coancil, determine-
+12. (1) The council may, with regard to fees and charges, which are payable to the council, determine-

 - (a) application fees;

 - (b) registration fees;

-- (c) annual fees, or portion thereof, in respect of a part of a year; - (d) the date on which any fee or charge is payable: - (e) the fees. or portion [hereof, payable in respect of any examination referred to in section 19, conducted by or on behalf of the council; - (f) any charge payable for the purposes of the education fund referred to in 15 section 15(5); - (g) fees payable for a service referred to in section 14(c); - (/z) the fees payable for an appeal in terms of section 24(1): or - (i) any other fee or charge it considers necessary. - (2) The council may grant exemption from payment of application fees, registration 20 fees, annual fees, charges, or a portion thereof referred to in subsection (1).
+- (c) annual fees, or portion thereof, in respect of a part of a year;

+- (d) the date on which any fee or charge is payable; - (e) the fees, or portion thereof, payable in respect of any examination referred to in section 19, conducted by or on behalf of the council; - (f) any charge payable for the purposes of the education fund referred to in section 15(5); - (g) fees payable for a service referred to in section 14(c); - (h) the fees payable for an appeal in terms of section 24(1); or - (i) any other fee or charge it considers necessary.

+(2) The council may grant exemption from payment of application fees, registration fees, annual fees, charges, or a portion thereof referred to in subsection (1).

-Powers of council with regard to education in landscape architecture
+Powers of council with regard to education in architecture

+13. The council may-
-- 13. The council may- - (a) subject to sections 5 and 7 of the Higher Education Act, 1997 (Act No. 101 of 1997), conduct accreditation visits to any educational institution which has a 25 department, school or faculty which offers landscape architectural education! programmed, but must conduct at least one such visit during its term of office.
-If the council does not conduct an accreditation visit within that term of office, it must notify the Minister accordingly and provide him or her with reasons for 30 the failure to do so;

-(b) either conditionally or unconditionally grant, refuse or withdraw accreditation with regard to all educational institutions and their educational programmed with regard to landscape architecture;

-consult with the Council on Higher Education established in terms of the Higher Education Act, 1997, regarding matters relevant to education in 35 landscape architecture;

-(d) consult with the South African Qualifications Authority established by the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the voluntary associations, to determine competency standards for the purpose of registration;

-(e) establish mechanisms for registered persons to gain recognition of their qualifications and professional status in other countries;

-- (f) liaise with the relevant National Standards Body established in terms of Chapter 3 of the regulations under the South African Qualifications Authority Act, 1995, with a view to the establishment of a standards generating body in 45 terms of those regulations; - (s) recognise or withdraw the recognition of any examination contemplated in section 19; - enter into an agreement with any person or body of persons, within or outside the Republic, with regard to the recognition of any examination or 50 qualification for the purposes of this Act; - give advice or render assistance to any educational institution, voluntary association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered persons; - conduct any examination for the purposes of section 19; and - (k) determine, after consultation with the voluntary associations and registered persons, conditions relating to and the nature and extent of continuing education and training.
+- (a) subject to sections 5 and 7 of the Higher Education Act, 1997 (Act No. 101 of 1997), conduct accreditation visits to any educational institution which has a department, school or faculty of architecture, but must conduct at least one 15 such visit during its term of office.
+If the council does not conduct an accreditation visit within that term of office, it must notify the Minister accordingly and provide him or her with reasons for the failure to do so; - (b) either conditionally or unconditionally grant, refuse or withdraw accreditation to all educational institutions and their educational programmes with regard to 20 architecture; - (c) consult with the Council on Higher Education established in terms of the Higher Education Act, 1997, regarding matters relevant to education in architecture; - (d) consult with the South African Qualifications Authority established by the 25 South African Qualifications Authority Act, 1995 (Act No. 58 of 1995), or any body established by it and the voluntary associations, to determine competency standards for the purpose of registration; - (e) establish mechanisms for registered persons to gain recognition of their qualifications and professional status in other countries;30 - (f) liaise with the relevant National Standards Body established in terms of Chapter 3 of the regulations under the South African Qualifications Authority Act, 1995, with a view to the establishment of a standards generating body in terms of those regulations; - (g) recognise or withdraw the recognition of any examination contemplated in 35 section 19; - (h) enter into an agreement with any person or body of persons, within or outside the Republic, with regard to the recognition of any examination or qualification for the purposes of this Act; - (i) give advice or render assistance to any educational institution, voluntary 40 association or examining body with regard to educational facilities for and the training and education of registered persons and prospective registered persons; - (j) conduct any examination for the purposes of section 19; and - (k) determine, after consultation with the voluntary associations and registered 45 persons, conditions relating to and the nature and extent of continuing education and training.